 - The most important one – Not allowed on the bed.
-Noooooo, this was the biggest fail for Maisie as this privaledge created a princess!
+Noooooo, this was the biggest fail for Maisie as this privilege created a princess!

-- Fed her seperately because she had issues with being aggressive around food.
+- Fed her separately because she had issues with being aggressive around food.
 I feed her first (not necessarily last as you might expect).

 - Be more aloof around her, so not lavishing her with praise unless she deserved it.